colombia

 Holidays and Leave

 Maternity leave entitlement is 18 weeks at full pay, and although employers are responsible for making these payments, they can then claim the money back from social security.
-Paternity leave is two weeks, and the payments work in the same way.
+Regular salaried employees receive 100% of salary, and those on integral salary 70%.
+Paternity leave is two weeks at full pay, and is reimbursed in the same way.

 Sick leave should be certified by a registered social security entity in order for sick pay to be authorized.
 Employers cover full pay for the first two days.
-After this, the rate is two-thirds of normal pay up to 180 days in total, and employers can claim the money back from social security.
+After this, the rate is two-thirds of normal pay up to 90 days in total, and then 50% for the following 90 days.
+As with maternity and paternity pay, employers can claim this money back from social security.

-There are also leave entitlements of five days for a marriage, or the death of an immediate family member.
+There are also leave entitlements of five days for a marriage, or the death of an immediate family member, and half a day to vote in elections.

 Scroll to Top